 What Scenario(s) Does This Apply To?

-It applies to any company that doesn’t want to set up a site to site connection with Azure to deploy a domain controller in an Azure subscription that has the ability to replicate back to the on-premises domain controllers.
+It applies to any company that doesn’t want to set up a site-to-site connection with Azure to deploy a domain controller in an Azure subscription that has the ability to replicate back to the on-premises domain controllers.
 All you have to do is set up AAD Connect (which most companies using Office 365 already do), then set up AAD DS, and now you can have servers running in Azure that let you log into them using your on-premises credentials without having to set up a VPN or ExpressRoute site to site connection.
 You also don’t have to convince your security people that a domain controller or two in the cloud will be safe.

 Lastly, the service is priced quite well.
 If you wanted to set up your own virtual machines in Azure that are domain controllers that replicate back to your datacenter, the cost would be over $450 a month.
 This is the cost for two virtual machines and the VPN connection.
 This does not include the storage for those machines or the bandwidth charge generated by the replication traffic.
-The new AAD DS feature costs $111.60 per month for organizations with fewer than 25,000 directory objects.
+The AAD DS feature costs approximately $112 per month for organizations with fewer than 25,000 directory objects.